 The Judging Panel comprises experienced indexers, editors, librarians and publishers.
 The award is offered biennially, but not necessarily awarded.
 Judges may decide that no entry merits award of the Medal; more than one medal may be awarded when two or more indexes are judged to be outstanding, or no award may be made.
 The Medal and a certificate are presented to the indexer and the publisher receives a certificate.
 Judges may also recommend the award of one or more ‘Highly Commended’ certificates but are not compelled to do so.

-To be eligible for the award, the index must be in print and must have been first published no longer than three years ago.
-It must have been compiled in Australia or New Zealand even though the text to which it refers may have originated elsewhere.
+To be eligible for nomination, an index must be in print and normally must have been first published no earlier than three years prior to the year in which the award is made.
+However, owing to delays associated with COVID, in 2021 the awards covered works published in or after 2017.
+The index must have been compiled in Australia or New Zealand even though the text to which it refers may have originated elsewhere.

-For the award, indexes are judged at the level of outstanding professional achievement, thus sufficient material is required, both in quality and quantity, for appraisal.
+For the Medal, indexes are judged at the level of outstanding professional achievement, thus sufficient material is required, both in quality and quantity, for appraisal.
 The index should be substantial in size, the subject matter should be complex, and the language, form and structure of the index should demonstrate the indexer’s expertise as well as serving the needs of the text and the reader.